On this page:

 The employer also must specify the period(s) of time during each year it does not need the services or labor to be performed.

-Refer to DOL’s website on H-2B Foreign Labor Certification for details about how to submit your application electronically or by mail, what to include and how DOL responds.
+Refer to DOL’s website on H-2B Foreign Labor Certification for details about the new H-2B Interim Final Rule on how to submit your application and job order for the H-2B process during the transition period

 Be sure to use the correct forms when preparing your H-2A or H-2B foreign labor certification application package.